Microsoft relaxes cloud licensing terms to reportedly avoid EU probe

 “It was hard to hear this – but he was right,” Smith said.
 “Over the past few years, our focus on competing with the largest technology providers has resulted in us not being as attentive to the impact on our cloud provider partners.
 We are making changes to remedy this, beginning today.”

-EU commissioner for competition Margrethe Vestager said last month that Brussels was “actively following up” on a complaint toward Microsoft’s cloud service business practices, the Financial Times reported.
+EU commissioner for competition Margrethe Vestager said last month that Brussels was “actively following up” on a complaint toward Microsoft’s cloud service business practices, according to the Financial Times.

-The Finanical Times reported that the complaint related to licencing changes Microsoft made in 2019, which altered the way the tech giant charges for products such as Office when they are running in data centres of Amazon Web Services, Google and Alibaba.
+The Finanical Times reported that the complaint related to licensing changes Microsoft made in 2019, which altered the way the tech giant charges for products such as Office when they are running in the data centres of Amazon Web Services, Google and Alibaba.

 Smith said Microsoft competes “every day” with Amazon and that this has affected the ability of smaller companies to compete.

-Smith said: “Especially as the largest tech companies have invested more in their infrastructure and services, the biggest challenge has been for smaller cloud providers, like those headquartered in Europe that have expressed concerns about our licensing practices and their ability to compete.”
+“Especially as the largest tech companies have invested more in their infrastructure and services, the biggest challenge has been for smaller cloud providers, like those headquartered in Europe that have expressed concerns about our licensing practices and their ability to compete,” Smith added.

 According to Reuters, the European Commission has fined Microsoft €1.6bn over the last decade due to the tech giant breaching EU antitrust rules.